Divorce, Property Settlements & Maintenance

 There are many factors that will impact on how the asset pool is calculated and divided eg. what assets where brought into the relationship, financial contributions, non-financial contributions, gifts, bonus & inheritance.

-You will need to assistance of an experienced family and property lawyers to fight any claim on your assets.
+You will need the assistance of an experienced family and property lawyers to fight any claim on your assets.

 Call us on 9500 1722 if you would like us to advise you of your rights.